 The World Association for Public Opinion Research (WAPOR) and the American Association for Public Opinion Research (AAPOR) jointly support Dr. Harkness’s work by sponsoring the Janet A. Harkness Student Paper Award each year.
-This award recognizes "emerging young scholars in the study of multi-national/multi-cultural/multi-lingual survey research (aka 3M survey research) through support of the winner’s participation in the WAPOR Conference and a cash prize."
-Please follow this link to donate to this effort in gratitude for Dr. Harkness’s legacy in the field of cross-cultural, comparative survey research.
+This award recognizes "emerging young scholars in the study of multi-national/multi-cultural/multi-lingual survey research (aka 3MC survey research) through support of the winner’s participation in the WAPOR Conference and a cash prize."
+Please consider donating to this effort in gratitude for Dr. Harkness’s legacy in the field of cross-cultural, comparative survey research.

 The CCSG initiative is led by Beth-Ellen Pennell, currently the director of international survey operations at the Survey Research Center, Institute for Social Research at the University of Michigan.
 Also instrumental in the development and operationalization of the guidelines are Kirsten Alcser and Sue Ellen Hansen of Survey Research Operations, Survey Research Center, Institute for Social Research.
 The guidelines were initiated at the 2005 meeting of CSDI and have involved more than 70 individuals from more than 35 organizations worldwide.

 Survey Methods in Multicultural, Multinational, and Multiregional Contexts